Bed Intruder Song: Critical reception

 The music video for "Bed Intruder Song" achieved immense viral success.
 It became the most-viewed YouTube video of 2010 (excluding major label music videos) despite having been created in the summer of that year.

-Jason King, a songwriter and music journalist was quoted by NPR as saying "It's catchy.
+Jason King, a songwriter and music journalist, was quoted by NPR as saying "It's catchy.
 It has a really good hook, but it's problematic, too.
 There's a way in which the aesthetics of black poverty—the way they talk and they speak and they look—sort of becomes this fodder for humor without any interest in the context of the conditions in which people actually live."

 Michael Gregory told Billboard that he did question the appropriateness of taking a bad news story and making it into a musical parody but then came to the conclusion that "it's taking a terrible situation and making at least something positive out of it."
 The band is splitting the money they make from sales 50% with the Dodson family.
-The Dodson family was subsequently able to move out of the projects.
+The Dodson family was subsequently able to move thanks to the project.
 Evan Gregory said of the song's success, "I think people are latching onto it is frankly quite similar to why they latch onto a classic ballad or pop song that tops the charts—because there's real emotion behind it that people identify with, even if, in this case, it was for unusual reasons."
 Andrew Gregory said that "There are plenty of comments that quote funny lines from the song but one of the comments I see most often on our videos is, 'I can't get this out of my head.'"

 Baratunde Thurston of The Onion told NPR: